Andrew Vaughn Player Props: White Sox vs. Twins

 Andrew Vaughn At The Plate

-- Vaughn leads Chicago with an OBP of .415 this season while batting .273 with six walks and five runs scored.

-- Among the qualified hitters in MLB action, his batting average ranks 86th, his on-base percentage ranks 37th, and he is 121st in the league in slugging.
+- Among qualified hitters in baseball, he ranks 91st in batting average, 42nd in on-base percentage, and 111th in slugging.

-- In seven of nine games this year (77.8%), Vaughn has reached base via hit, and that includes multiple hits twice.
+- In eight of 10 games this year (80.0%), Vaughn has reached safely via hit, and that includes multiple hits twice.

-- He has not hit a home run in his nine games this season.
+- He has not gone deep in his 10 games this season.

-- Vaughn has driven in a run in six games this year (66.7%), including one multiple-RBI game.
+- In six games this year, Vaughn has picked up an RBI, with more than one RBI once.

 - He has scored a run in two games this year, and had multiple runs in one of those games.